Skip to content

 Named for: Princess Alexandra, cousin to Queen Elizabeth II and both a keen gardener and great lover of roses

 Here is a rose instantly recognised for its unusually large flowers coloured in bright pink.
-Deeply cupped and strongly scented with a fresh Tea fragrance that melts into notes of lemon and blackcurrants, its a rose to be noticed yet has poise on a well-rounded shrub.
-Another rose that thrives in most growing conditions, its unfussy about sunlight and soil type, making it a success in shadier spots.
+Deeply cupped and strongly scented with a fresh Tea fragrance that melts into notes of lemon and blackcurrants, it’s a rose to be noticed yet has poise on a well-rounded shrub.
+Another rose that thrives in most growing conditions, it’s unfussy about sunlight and soil type, making it a success in shadier spots.

 (Ausrapper)